openmobilityfoundation/mobility-data-specification/provider/README.md

 > Since versioning was not added until the 0.3.0 release, if the `Content-Type` header is `application/json` or not set in the response, version `0.2` must be assumed.

 If an unsupported or invalid version is requested, the API must respond with a status of `406 Not Acceptable`.
-In which case, the response should include a body specifying a list of supported versions.
+If this occurs, a client can explicitly negotiate available versions.

-A client can explicitly negotiate headers using the `OPTIONS` method to an MDS endpoint.
+A client negotiates available versions using the `OPTIONS` method to an MDS endpoint.
 For example, to check if `trips` supports either version `0.2` or `0.3` with a preference for `0.2`, the client would issue the following request:

 ```http
 OPTIONS /trips/ HTTP/1.1